 - Store diluted solution between 2° to 8°C (36° to 46°F).

 - No incompatibilities between ARZERRA and polyvinylchloride or polyolefin bags and administration sets have been observed.

 - Do not mix ARZERRA with, or administer as an infusion with, other medicinal products.

-- Administer using an infusion pump with an administration set and the provided in-line filter set.
+- Administer using an infusion pump and an administration set.

 - Flush the intravenous line with 0.9% Sodium Chloride Injection, USP before and after each dose.

 - Start infusion within 12 hours of preparation.

 - 100 mg/5 mL single-use vial for intravenous infusion.